Tom Nicolson

-Tom Nicolson (Thomas Rae Nicolson; 3 October 1879 – 18 April 1951) from Tighnabruaich was a British track and field athlete who competed in the 1908 Summer Olympics and in the 1920 Summer Olympics.
+Thomas Rae Nicolson (3 October 1879 – 18 April 1951) from Tighnabruaich was a British and Scottish track and field athlete who competed in the 1908 Summer Olympics and in the 1920 Summer Olympics.

+Biography

+Nicolson became the National shot put champion and National hammer throw champion after winning the AAA Championships titles at the 1903 AAA Championships.
+He would go on to win the AAA Championships hammer title six times in total, with further successes coming in 1904, 1905, 1907, 1909, and 1912.

-In 1908 he finished fourth in the hammer throw competition.
-He also participated in the shot put event but his final ranking is unknown.
-Twelve years later he finished sixth in the hammer throw competition.
+Nicolson represented Great Britain at the 1908 Summer Olympics in London, where he finished fourth in the hammer throw competition.
+He also participated in the shot put event, but his final ranking is unknown.
+Twelve years later, he finished sixth in the hammer throw competition.

 Rae was a keen shinty player for Kyles Athletic, captaining the side alongside six of his brothers.
 He is believed to be the only shinty summer Olympian.